Monday, November 2, 2015

 Jayne Dutra, Consultant, Information Management for the Arts California State University, Fullerton

-Duane Degler, Principal, Design for Context
+Duane Degler, Principal Consultant-IA, Design for Context

 Taxonomies should be designed with enough flexibility and transition points to be a bridge to other taxonomies and datasets.
 Enabling your taxonomy to fit into the larger universe of partner companies, industry standards, federal requirements and complementary term sets gives it a solid foundation for future growth.
 Term sets like ISO country names, Library of Congress Subject Headings, and DBpedia ensure that the viability of your homegrown taxonomy will survive in the wider ecosystem of digital information.
 Speakers explore which vocabulary sets are available for reuse by the enterprise information architect and demonstrate how thinking about semantic integration from the beginning of the design process helps build a taxonomy that endures.